PHI-base/canto-docs/docs/phipo_annotation.md

 ### Pathogen-host interaction phenotypes

-To annotate a phenotype on a pathogen-host interaction (a metagenotype), go to the Metagenotype Management page and select ‘Annotate pathogen-host interaction phenotype’ from the list of actions next to the relevant metagenotype.
+To annotate a phenotype on a pathogen-host interaction (a metagenotype), go to the Metagenotype Management page and select either ‘Annotate pathogen-host interaction phenotype’ or ‘Annotate gene-for-gene phenotype’ from the list of actions next to the relevant metagenotype.

 ![](images/mg_annotation_link.png "")